 The beneficiary generally does not include in income any earnings distributed from a QTP if the total distribution is less than or equal to adjusted qualified higher education expenses.
-See Publication 970, Tax Benefits for Education, for more information.
+See Publication 970 for more information.

 Railroad retirement annuities.
 The following types of payments are treated as pension or annuity income and are taxable under the rules explained in Publication 575.